gopalkoyyana/Open-JDK-Upgrade-Agent/README.md

 python3 openjdk_upgrade_agent.py --target-version 17
 ```

+**Note:** The agent will automatically check for vulnerabilities in OpenJDK 17 before proceeding.
+If critical vulnerabilities are found, the upgrade will be aborted.

+### Vulnerability Check

+**Every run automatically includes a security vulnerability check.** Before any download or upgrade operation (including dry runs), the agent queries the OSV.dev database for known vulnerabilities in the target OpenJDK version.

+**Behavior:**
+- If **CRITICAL** or **HIGH** severity vulnerabilities are detected, the upgrade process is **immediately aborted**.
+- The agent will display detailed information about the vulnerabilities found.
+- A report will be generated with vulnerability details.
+- The process exits with an error code.

+**If vulnerabilities are found:**
+1. Review the vulnerability details in the output
+2. Check the generated report in the log directory
+3. Choose a different OpenJDK version without known vulnerabilities
+4. Consult the OpenJDK security advisories for more information

 ### Dry Run (Recommended First Step)

 To see what the agent *would* do without actually making any changes: